 1990–2000.
 The Viking Age Tapestry.
-Designed by Bjørn Nørgaard and hanging in the Great Hall of Christiansborg palace, Denmark.
-This wall hanging is one of 11 tapestries and 6 entrefenetres that were prepared at the renowned Gobelins in Paris.
-The panels are all divided into time periods of Danish History.
+Designed by Bjørn Nørgaard and hanging in the Great Hall of Christiansborg Palace, Denmark.
+This wall hanging is one of 11 tapestries and 6 entre-fenetres prepared at the renowned Gobelins in Paris.
+The panels represent the various time periods in Danish History.
 The large panels measure 395 cm in width and a total of 200 m2.
 This is a fully woven tapestry with a warp and weft of wool.
 They were ordered on the 50th birthday of the Danish Queen Margarethe II and (finally) presented to her on her 60th birthday.
 (Watch the video to get an idea!)
 The narrative design has Yggdrasil as its centrepiece and has a border with faces of famous men from the Viking Age.
-The artwork is modern with very vibrant colours and many scenes from history and mythology overlapping.2
+The artwork is modern with vibrant colours and many scenes from history and mythology overlapping.2

 Tying Knots on the Base

 Urðr.
 Tapestries with narrative designs are marvellous pieces of evidence of past societies.
 They can speak of large events as well as small, daily gestures, objects and poses.
 They depict the grand idea of the designer and the skill of its weaver.
 It is a flashback to the psychology and craftsmanship of days long gone.
 In the end, there is still enough for us to learn about them.

 Verðandi.
 Perhaps today we don’t understand the small gestures anymore or have the skill of a medieval craftsman.
 We have machines to replace human efforts.
 Yet, all modern, commemorative tapestries (embroideries) are made with the love and care as any medieval weaver or embroider would have.
 It is all done by hand with skills still present among locals and professionals across Europe.